ianperrin/MMM-ModuleScheduler/README.md

 # MMM-ModuleScheduler
-A MagicMirror helper module to schedule when other modules should be shown or hidden.
+A MagicMirror helper module to schedule when other modules should be shown, hidden or dimmed.

 ![Example Scheduling](.github/example.gif)